Dive into Data: A Career in Data Science

 ADLIB: What do you see as the top 3 skills it takes to become a Data Scientist?

 - A ‘have a go’ attitude.
 When you start coding, a lot of stuff doesn’t make sense.
 There is so much jargon, so many different languages, packages, choices, etc. It can be overwhelming.
-The best piece of advice I ever received, when I getting into data science, was to just start somewhere.
+The best piece of advice I ever received when I was getting into data science, was to just start somewhere.

 - Humility.
 Data science can be frustrating.
 When a piece of code works, it’s great, but sometimes you can spend hours stuck on a problem.
 Take a break, go for a walk, read stack-overflow or ask a question online.
 The programming community is unbelievably altruistic.
 If you have a problem, guaranteed there will be someone, who’s never met you, willing to help.